CitiesSkylinesMods/DocumentationWiki/Writerside/topics/How-to-remove-ghost-nodes-and-broken-nodes.md

 > This issue is usually caused by bugs in anarchy mods; luckily it is trivial to fix!

-Ghost nodes are a rare issue that might cause [Simulation error Array index is out of range](Simulation error Array index is out of range) errors while in-game.
+Ghost nodes are a rare issue that might cause [](Simulation-error-Array-index-is-out-of-range.md) errors while in-game.

-For more details, see: [Array Index - Symptom 9](Array Index - Symptom 9)
+For more details, see: [](Array-Index---Symptom-9.md)

 ### Broken Nodes